 These days, electric bikes are becoming an increasingly popular mode of transportation around cities.
 They are fast, efficient, environmentally friendly, and fun to ride.
 Of course, there are some drawbacks as well.
-This guide lists the pros and cons of electric bikes to help you decide whether or not e-biking is for you.
+Ebikes can be expensive and heavy and the range can be limiting.
+This guide lists the pros and cons of electric bikes.
+I’ll cover range, cost, speed, weight, maintenance, and much more.
 I’ll also outline a few important considerations when buying an electric bike.

 What is an Electric Bicycle?

-Electric bicycles, also known as e-bikes, are bicycles with integrated electric motors and batteries which can be used for propulsion.
-The motor is usually mounted near the crank or in one of the hubs.
-The battery mounts on the downtube, seat tube, or on a rear rack.
-Most e-bikes have a max speed of 20 miles per hour (32 km/h) and a range of 20-35 miles (32-56 km) per charge.
+Electric bicycles, also known as e-bikes, are bicycles with integrated electric motors and batteries which are used for propulsion.
+The motor is mounted either in the middle of the bike near the crank (mid-drive) or in one of the hubs (hub motor).
+The battery mounts on the downtube, seat tube, in the frame, or on the rear bike rack.

-A wide range of e-bikes are available.
+A wide range of electric bike designs are available.
 Some only offer pedal assist.
 This means you must pedal while you ride.
 The motor helps you along.
 Some models are more like mopeds where you can use the motor to power you along without pedaling if you prefer.
-Battery capacity, motor placement, and motor size vary as well.
+Some ebikes have a mid-drive motor that powers the wheel through the chain while others have a hub motor that directly powers the wheel.
+Battery capacity and motor size vary as well.

 Pros of Electric Bikes

 - You don’t sweat as much- One of the main reasons more people don’t bike to work is the discomfort of sitting around in sweaty clothes all day.
 Nobody wants to smell or feel dirty.
 Most employers don’t offer showers and changing clothes when you arrive at work every day is a hassle.
-Electric bikes eliminate this problem.
-While riding an e-bike, your heart rate stays lower because the electric motor does most of the hard work for you.
+Riding electric bikes eliminates this problem.
+While riding electric bikes, your heart rate stays lower because the electric motor does most of the hard work for you.
 Pedal assist can help you power up that big hill.
 On some models, you don’t even have to pedal if you don’t want to.
 This means you sweat much less.
 You’ll feel fresh and dry when you arrive.

 - Much cheaper transportation than driving- On average, it costs around 50 cents per mile to drive a small sedan.
 An e-bike costs just 5-10 cents.
 The initial cost is much lower as well.
-If you’re on a tight budget, you can buy a decent e-bike for $1500.
+If you’re on a tight budget, you can buy a decent electric bike for $1500.
 A reliable commuter car costs over twice that much.
-Additionally, you don’t have the expense of auto insurance when riding an e-bike.
+Additionally, you don’t have the expense of auto insurance when riding an electric bike.
 Maintenance and repairs are significantly cheaper as well.
 You also don’t have to pay for parking.
-For a complete breakdown of the cost of commuting by car vs e-bike, check out this great article from Rad Power Bikes.

-- E bikes allow you to cover more ground in a single day- E-bike range has greatly improved over the past few years with new battery technology.
-The average e-bike has a range of 20-35 miles (about 32-56 km).
+- Electric bikes allow you to cover more ground in a single day- Electric bike range has greatly improved over the past few years with new battery technology.
+The average electric bike has a range of 20-35 miles (about 32-56 km).
 If you cycle part of your journey without electric assist, you can cover much more ground.
 This allows you to travel further than you could on a conventional bike.